mebenbenyo/form-validation/README.md

 ## Technologies Used

 - HTML: Used for structuring the form elements and layout.
-- CSS: Used for styling the webpage and making it visually appealing.
+- CSS and BootStrap: Used for styling the webpage and making it visually appealing.
 - JavaScript: Used for implementing form validation logic and interactivity.